 If you design your forms in our product, you can predict your define.xml.
 And, it’s really accurate.
 This makes designing your datasets much easier.
 And much quicker!

-SDTM, ADaM and SEND templates help you build your datasets.
+SDTM, ADaM and SEND templates to help you build your datasets.
 It easy to add domains and variables.
-And there’s various versions to choose from.
+And there are various versions to choose from.

 What about validation?